Nasrallah Shah-Abadi: Early life and education

 Nasrallah was born on 24 September 1930 in Qom to a religious family.
-His father, Mohammd Ali Shah-Abadi was a Grand Ayatollah (Marja').
+His father, Mohammad Ali Shah Abadi was a Grand Ayatollah (Marja').

 Grand Ayatollah Mohammad Ali Shah-Abadi, father of Nasrallah.

 Nasrallah attended Tawfiq Elementary School in Tehran for his primary education, then in 1941 he pursued his Religious education in Tehran.
 While in Tehran he was taught by several people, such as Mirza Mahdi Ashtiani and others.
 After the death of his father in 1949, he left Tehran for Qom to pursue his Islamic Studies in Qom Seminary.
 While in Qom he was taught by many big scholars such as Hossein Borujerdi, Mohammad Ali Araki, and others.
 Eventually, in 1952, he went to Najaf to attend the Hawza Najaf for advanced Islamic Studies (Darse Kharej).
 While there, he gained Ijtihad when he was around 30, and mastered several subjects such as Fiqh (Islamic Jurisprudence), Islamic philosophy, Tafsir (Interpretation of Quran), and others.
 He benefited from several big scholars in Najaf such as Abu al-Qasim al-Khoei, Muhsin al-Hakim and others.
 He was there when Ruhollah Khomeini arrived, and with his brother Ruhollah Shah-Abadi, they attended his classes in Najaf.